 - Accountability, teamwork, and collaboration: not only driving towards your own goals but helping others reach their goals as well.
 Ex: sharing best practices.

-Chief Revenue Officer at Datadog, Dan Fougere, on Qualities of Great Sales Leadership & Pipeline Generation
+Chief Revenue Officer at Datadog, Dan Fougere, on Qualities of Great Sales Management & Pipeline Generation

 Fougere discusses his 3 tenets: